 5 Ways I Could Keep Myself Occupied Without Technology

-Number one for me is definitely reading.
+My number one way to keep myself occupied is definitely reading.
 Recently I have been doing most of that on my kindle, but I do still love paper books.
 I really do need to get back to regularly visiting the library.
-Our closest one has relocated recently, so it's worth checking the location for your local library before you plan your trip.
+Our closest one has relocated recently, so it’s worth checking the location for your local library before you plan your trip.

-The second thing I could do is swimming.
+Secondly, to keep myself occupied I could go swimming.
 I used to enjoy spending time in the pool, and found it easier to turn down junk food after a few laps as well.
 I really should get back to it.
 My weight is creeping up again, so I need all the help I can get!

 I really should do more walking, too.
 Before the kids started school, I used to walk miles every day.
 Between their nursery runs and trips to the park, walking was easy to fit into my schedule.
 This was a frequent sight back then – saggy jeans included.

 These days, I spend several hours behind the wheel of my car instead.
-It takes me a good 90 minutes every morning to drop sam at school, then another 70 minutes to get him home again afterwards.
+It takes me a good 90 minutes every morning to drop sam at school. then an additional 70 minutes to get him home again afterwards.
 Once September rolls around that will all change though.
-Sam will be getting a taxi to his special needs school, so I'll be free to walk Syd to her school, which will be almost a mile away from home.
-I keep telling hubby we need a dog so we all have a reason to get out for more walks - so far, he's not agreeing though.
+Sam will be getting a taxi to his special needs school.
+So I’ll be free to walk Syd to her school, which will be almost a mile away from home.
+I keep telling hubby we need a dog so we all have a reason to get out for more walks – so far, he’s not agreeing though.

 Number 4 on my tech free list is gardening.
 We have an allotment, and hubby spends many hours there every week.
 I think he goes for a bit of peace, but I do tag along occasionally.